syhenn1/syhenn1/README.md

 </p>

 <p align="center">
 Holaa!
 I'm currently on a journey of becoming a great data analyst and programmer.
-I'm a student from a college in Indonesia called Jakarta State Polytechnic, majoring D4 Informatics Engineering.
+I'm a student from a college in Indonesia named Jakarta State Polytechnic, majoring D4 Informatics Engineering.
 </p>

 ---